Flashback: FG Once Released List of 21 Persons, 6 BDCs Designated As Terrorism Financiers in Nigeria

 20. Fannami Bukar

-21. Muhammed Musa
+21. Muhammed Musa.

-Bureau de Change (BDC) entities named
+Bureau de Change entities on terrorism list

 The six BDCs listed in the 2024 report are: